aubreyrjones/lemon-py/README.md

 include paths), and probably the `python3-dev` system package to get the `Python.h` header.
 Only standard C/C++ headers are used otherwise.

-Start by building `lemon` with `make` in the root directory.
-If you don't do this, later commands will fail in mysterious and bizarre ways.

 You can install via `setup.py` and `pip3`, or just add `src` to your `PYTHONPATH`.
 [Note: That first part is currently lies.
 There's no setup.
 Hack your `PYTHONPATH`.]